 Huck celebrates independence: people and movements that paddle against the flow.
 Inspired by radical youth culture, Huck roams the globe seeking out artists, activists and creative renegades who are breaking down the old world to build something new.

 Out on the countercultural frontlines, our reporters break stories before anyone else, offering a global map of youth-fuelled social change – from emerging subcultures that challenge conventions to investigative journalism that defies dominant narratives.

-As the 50th issue of the London-based bi-monthly approaches, Huck sits at the centre of a switched-on community who crave original content and quality journalism in print, on video and online.
+As a premium youth culture channel, Huck sits at the centre of a switched-on community who crave original stories and quality journalism in print, film and across the digital landscape.
 At 71a, our gallery in London, stories spring to life as film screenings, exhibitions, parties and events.
-And while the print magazine hits newsstands worldwide every two months – packed with exclusive interviews, original reportage and award-winning photojournalism that packs a visual punch – the journey never ends, continuing as it does with daily content online.
+And while the print magazine hits newsstands worldwide every two months – packed with exclusive interviews, original reportage and award-winning photojournalism– the journey never ends, continuing as it does with daily content online.

 Join us as we keep exploring.
 Keep paddling.
 Just keep paddling.